talon-one/commercetools-talonone-accelerator/README.md

   - `accessKey`: An AWS access key.
   - `accessSecret`: An AWS secret.

+**Important:** This variable contains a JSON object.
+Ensure it is valid JSON.

 To configure `accessKey` and `accessSecret` create another IAM user with minimal privileges.
 See an example in [`iam/ct-dev-iam.sample.json`](iam/ct-dev-iam.sample.json).
 Also see [AWS Lambda](https://docs.commercetools.com/api/projects/api-extensions#aws-lambda-destination).